ircmaxell/blog.ircmaxell.com/source/_posts/compilers-ffi.md

 I started building PHP-Compiler on top of libgccjit, and the initial results are more than promising.
 A [simple set of benchmarks](https://github.com/ircmaxell/php-compiler/tree/master/benchmarks) taken from PHP's own benchmark suite show that while there's a LOT of overhead right now, the compiled code can **really** shine.

-The following benchmarks compare PHP-Compiler to PHP-7.4 with and without OpCache (Zend Optimizer), PHP-8's experimental JIT (enabled and disabled).
+The following benchmarks compare PHP-Compiler to PHP 7.4 with and without OpCache (Zend Optimizer), PHP 8's experimental JIT (enabled and disabled).

 | Test Name          |            7.4 (s)| 7.4.NO.OPCACHE (s)|          8.JIT (s)|        8.NOJIT (s)| bin/jit.php (s) | bin/compile.php (s) | compiled time (s) |
 |--------------------|-------------------|-------------------|-------------------|-------------------|-----------------|---------------------|-------------------|